dell/terraform-provider-powerscale/docs/data-sources/user.md

 limitations under the License.
 */

+# PowerScale User allows you to authenticate through a local authentication provider.
+Remote users are restricted to read-only operations.

+# Returns a list of PowerScale Users based on uid or name in names filter block.
 data "powerscale_user" "test_user" {
   filter {
+    # Optional list of names to filter upon
     names = [
       # {
       #   uid = 0